ml4cryo/ml4cryo.github.io/_pages/code_of_conduct.md

 ### Moderation Committee
 The current moderation committee is:
 - Julia Kaltenborn, McGill University, Canada (she/her)
-- Kim Bente, University of Sidney, Australia (she/ her)
+- Kim Bente, University of Sydney, Australia (she/ her)
 - Andrew McDonald, Cambridge University, United Kingdom (he/him)

 All admin and moderators are volunteer positions and proceed at a "best effort".
 Moderation decisions are not that of an individual but that of the moderation committee.